UtkarshVerma/hugo-dream-plus/exampleSite/content/post/creating-a-new-theme.md

 ---
 title: "Creating a New Theme"
+author:
-author: "Michael Henderson"
+  name: "Michael Henderson"
 date: 2014-09-28
 draft: false
 categories:
 - tutorials
-description: "Tutorial on creating a Hugo theme."
+description: "Tutorial on how to create a Hugo theme."
 ---

 # Introduction